 Prognosis of metastatic tumors

-Metastasis of tumors is hard to control.
-Most of the metastatic tumors cannot be treated, though some can be.
-The aim of the treatment is to stop and slow the growth of the tumor and to relieve the symptoms caused by it.
-Prognosis of the primary tumor itself is determined by its metastasis.
-Prognosis becomes weaker if primary tumor metastasizes to other sites.
+Metastasis of tumors is difficult to control.
+Most metastatic tumors are untreatable.
+The aim of treatment is to stop tumor growth and to relieve the symptoms caused by it.
+The prognosis of the primary tumor itself is determined by its metastasis.
+Prognosis is worse if the primary tumor metastasizes to other anatomical sites.